bcgov/platform-developer-docs/DRAFT-app-resource-quota.md

 ### Performance Testing Details

-The reason that Jenkins is often deployed with such high CPU and Memory Requests was related to previous scheduler issues that have since been fixed on the platform.
-As a result, the templates **and existing Jenkins deployments** should be tuned to reduce the CPU requests.
+Jenkins is often deployed with high CPU and memory requests due to previous scheduler issues that are resolved.
+The templates **and existing Jenkins deployments** should be tuned to reduce the CPU requests.

 A test was performed to collect the startup time of Jenkins under various resource configurations.
 Each test was performed 3 times and the startup time was averaged out across each iteration.
 The name of each test is in the format of `[cpu_requests_in_millicores]-[cpu_limits_in_millicores]-[memory_requests_in_mb]`.